BigPapa001/active-directory-homelab/README.md

-# active-directory-homelab
+# Active Directory Homelab (Windows Server 2019)
 Step-by-step documentation of a Windows Server 2019 Active Directory homelab built using VirtualBox.

 # Overview
 This homelab demonstrates how to:

-Install and configure Windows Server 2019
+- Install and configure Windows Server 2019

-Promote a server to a Domain Controller (DC)
+- Promote a server to a Domain Controller (DC)

-Set up Active Directory Domain Services (AD DS)
+- Set up Active Directory Domain Services (AD DS)

-Create and manage users, groups, and OUs
+- Create and manage users, groups, and OUs

-Join a Windows client machine to the domain
+- Join a Windows client machine to the domain

-Practice basic domain administration tasks
+- Practice basic domain administration tasks

 # Server Setup